Reliable DUI Bail

 What a DUI Can Mean for You

 There are 2 types of DUI violations for which you can be cited or arrested.
 You can be charged with a regular DUI which means an officer determines that you are under the influence of drugs or alcohol while driving, or you can be charged with a DUI Per Se.
 In this case, you were driving and were tested (either by breath or by blood) with the results being equal to or higher than 0.08% BAC (Blood Alcohol Content).
-There is a zero tolerance policy for driving under the influence for persons under the age of 21.
-Should you be charged with a DUI or DWI with a BAC of 0.02% or higher (which is a level low enough to occur if you’ve been drinking cough medicine recently) and you are younger than 21 years old, your license will be suspended at least six months and involves a fine depending on the BAC results.
+There is a zero-tolerance policy for driving under the influence for persons under the age of 21.
+Should you be charged with a DUI or DWI with a BAC of 0.02% or higher (which is a level low enough to occur if you’ve been drinking cough medicine recently) and you are younger than 21 years old, your license will be suspended for at least six months and involves a fine depending on the BAC results.
 If you’re under 21 and your BAC is tested at 0.08% or higher, you may face the same treatment in court as an adult.

-It is the responsibility of the Georgia District Attorney to prove you had consumed alcohol or drugs preceding your driving and you can be found guilty even if your BAC results are less than 0.08%.
-They can base a conviction off the field sobriety tests, which should have been administered when you were first pulled over (and recorded by the dash cam on police vehicles).
+It is the responsibility of the GA District Attorney to prove you had consumed alcohol or drugs preceding your driving and you can be found guilty even if your BAC results are less than 0.08%.
+They can base a conviction off the field sobriety tests, which should have been administered when you were first pulled over (and recorded by the dashcam on police vehicles).
 That and a BAC equal to or higher than 0.08% are the only legal means of determining DUI guilt.

 Consequences of DUI / DWI Offenses